 I already showed you how I assembled my table top.
 The legs were the second thing that we put together.
 The first brace piece is ⅛ of an inch from the bottom and middle brace piece is 16 inches from the bottom on each leg.
 To hide the screws, we screwed in the 2 ½ inch screw from the back and at an angle.
 Be careful not to let your screw show on the other side.

 Attaching the Tabletop

 Next, we attached the tabletop to the legs using HeadLOK decorative screws.
 I have used these screws on our farmhouse kitchen table and picnic table— be sure to check out those great DIY tutorials if you haven’t already!
 What’s great about these decorative screws is that they’re very pretty, so you won’t mind them showing on your finished piece of furniture.
 You’ll need one of these on each corner of your console table–four screws in all.

 Adding the Shelves

-And don’t forget to drill your pilot holes before screwing these boards together too!
+And don’t forget to drill your pilot holes before screwing these boards together, too!

-Step 3: Stain your console.
+Step 3: Stain Your Console Table